Juliet33/Sprocket-Customer-Analysis/README.md

 ## **2. Statement of Business Task**
 Our client is seeking the expertise of our company to assist in effectively analyzing their datasets to identify trends and behaviuor in existing customers derive data-driven insights for their marketing strategies.
 In order to reach this goal, we have been assigned three tasks:

-- Data Quality Assessment: this task entails assessing the quality of their data, make recommendations on ways to clean and migate any issues.
+- **Data Quality Assessment:** this task entails assessing the quality of their data, make recommendations on ways to clean and migate any issues.
-- Data Analysis: this task involves analyzing existing customers' data to identify trends and behaviour.
+- **Data Analysis:** this task involves analyzing existing customers' data to identify trends and behaviour.
-- Data Insights and Presentation: involves using the trends and behaviour identified to give data-driven insights to the Client on new customer targets and marketing strategies as a whole.
+- **Data Insights and Presentation:** involves using the data insights derived from existing customers' analysis to target potential high value customers from the list of new customers given to us.

 **Key Stakeholders involved;**